g-ch/DSP-map/readme.md

 The following parameters can be found at the top of the map head file.
 1. Camera FOV.
 It is necessary to set the camera FOV angle for your camera.
 The unit is degree and we set the half-angle value.
     ```
-    const int half_fov_h = 45;  // Half of the horizental angle. should be able to be divided by ANGLE_RESOLUTION.
-If not, modify ANGLE_RESOLUTION or make half_fov_h a little smaller value than the real FOV angle
+    const int HALF_FOV_H = 45;  // Half of the horizental angle. should be able to be divided by ANGLE_RESOLUTION.
+If not, modify ANGLE_RESOLUTION or make HALF_FOV_H a little smaller value than the real FOV angle
-    const int half_fov_v = 27;  // Half of the vertical angle.
+    const int HALF_FOV_V = 27;  // Half of the vertical angle.
 Should be able to be divided by ANGLE_RESOLUTION.
-If not, modify ANGLE_RESOLUTION or make half_fov_h a little smaller value than the real FOV angle
+If not, modify ANGLE_RESOLUTION or make HALF_FOV_H a little smaller value than the real FOV angle
     ```
 * The ``ANGLE_RESOLUTION`` is 3 in the head files.
 Don't change ``ANGLE_RESOLUTION`` unless you are very familiar with the way our map works.
 * Tips: Depth camera usually contains large noise near the edge of the image.
 You can make the FOV parameter a little smaller than the real FOV angle.
 But never make it larger.